offalynne/Input/docs/6.0/Config-Macros.md

 ## General

-`__input_config_general()` holds macros that affect the general behaviour of Input.
+`__input_config_general()` holds macros that affect the general behavior of Input.
 This script never needs to be directly called in your code, but the script and the macros it contains must be present in a project for Input to work.

 |Name                        |Typical Value              |Purpose                                                                                           |
 |----------------------------|---------------------------|--------------------------------------------------------------------------------------------------|